 Whether we are saving costs by reducing energy consumption or reducing our waste, we believe that reducing our impact on the environment can also result in positive business benefits.

 We are committed to supporting the communities where we live and work, through charity collections and donations.
 We also encourage our employees to take part in volunteering activities within the local community or to raise money for local charities.

 Contributing to the local community is about much more than money.
 Our employees get involved by giving their time and skills, which is vital to enable us to build strong relationships and make a genuine difference to local people's lives.

-WB The Creative Jewellery Group has implemented a Code of Conduct with its employees and suppliers.
+The Weston Beamor Group has implemented a Code of Conduct with its employees and suppliers.
 These codes set out the standards of best business ethical practices that are to be respected and which should be the basis of our business decisions.
 The code describes our commitments towards different key business integrity issues such as equal employment opportunity, health and safety standards, ethical business practices, the integrity of working relations and the respect of the environment.